 Do your kids love eating cookies?
 Do YOU love eating cookies?
-How about downloading these cute Counting Candies on Cookies Math Cards to make baking cookies part of your school work?!
-(And of course you’ll have to eat your homework when you’re done!)
+Download these cute Counting Candies on Cookies Math Cards to make cookies part of your school work!
+Most of us do a bit of extra baking during the holidays, so this is a great way to have your math and eat it too!
+This is the perfect math activity to do with little learners in Pre-K or Kindergarten!

 First, look for our yummy M&M Cookies recipe on our sister site–Love These Recipes!
 Then print out these math cards to use for your lesson.

-Ok, if I’m being honest, you can download our printable math cards and use M&Ms, Skittles, or even bits of playdoh to do this math lesson.
+Ok, if I’m being honest, you can just download our printable math cards and use M&Ms, Skittles, or even bits of playdoh to do this math lesson.
 Baking cookies is not a requirement.
-But baking cookies with your kiddos adds an extra element of fun, different math skills (especially if you double or triple the recipe….I won’t judge!), and gives you something fun to do with your kids.
-So I suggest using M&Ms on the cards and then using those M&Ms to make the cookies!
+But baking cookies together adds an extra element of fun, different math skills (especially if you double or triple the recipe….I won’t judge!), and helps you make sweet, learning-associated memories with your kids.
+That’s why I suggest using M&Ms on the cards and then using those M&Ms to make the cookies!

 If you print the cards and use them exactly as they are, you can teach your little ones one-to-one ratio and/or counting skills.
 There are other ways you can use the cards, though, to extend your lesson!